Britain slams ‘bullying’ Myanmar over London embassy standoff | Malay Mail

 Subscribe to our Telegram channel for the latest updates on news you need to know.

-LONDON, April 8 — Britain today condemned “bullying” by the Myanmar junta after the country’s ambassador to London was ousted in an extraordinary diplomatic coup after calling for the release of civilian leader Aung San Suu Kyi.
+LONDON, April 9 — Britain yesterday condemned “bullying” by the Myanmar junta after the country’s ambassador to London was ousted in an extraordinary diplomatic coup having called for the release of civilian leader Aung San Suu Kyi.

-Diplomats loyal to the Myanmar military authorities seized control of the embassy yesterday, leaving ambassador Kyaw Zwar Minn locked out in the street.
+Diplomats loyal to the Myanmar military authorities seized control of the embassy on Wednesday, leaving ambassador Kyaw Zwar Minn locked out in the street.

-The ambassador said the defence attache had taken over the mission in “a kind of coup”, two months after the military seized power in Myanmar.
+The ambassador said the defence attache had taken over the mission in “a kind of coup”, two months after the military seized power in Myanmar, and urged the international community to help his country.

+“Please assist our country and help our country as without international assistance we will not be able to get out of this mess,” he told reporters outside the embassy.

 Daily protests demanding a return of democracy have rocked the country and brought a brutal response from the armed forces, with almost 600 civilians killed according to a local monitoring group.

+The US is committed to “denying the Burmese military sources of funding, including from key state-owned enterprises throughout Burma,” said Andrea Gacki, director of the Treasury Department’s Office of Foreign Assets Control, using Myanmar’s former name.

+The department said it would block all assets and ban any transactions with the company.

-The coup prompted several high-profile diplomatic defections, including the country’s ambassador to the United Nations.
+The coup has prompted several high-profile diplomatic defections, including the country’s ambassador to the United Nations.

 The junta recalled Kyaw Zwar Minn last month after he issued a statement urging them to release Suu Kyi and deposed civilian President Win Myint.